Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Methodology

 \subsection{Deployment and measurement host}

-As shown in Fig. ~\ref{fig:system}, we deploy our measurement infrastructure in a representative real-world Starlink residential environment located at University of Cambridge with open-sky view and no persistent line-of-sight obstructions.
+As shown in Fig. \ref{fig:system}, we deploy our measurement infrastructure in a representative real-world Starlink residential environment located at the University of Cambridge, with open-sky view and no persistent line-of-sight obstructions.
 A Raspberry Pi 5 connects to the terminal via wired Ethernet and serves as a dedicated measurement host.
-The subscription is not shared with other clients during experiments, and all logs are timestamped in UTC (NTP-synchronized).
+The subscription is not shared with other clients during experiments, and all logs are timestamped in Coordinated Universal Time (UTC) with Network Time Protocol (NTP) clock synchronization.
+The telemetry collector and the active probing client both run on this Raspberry Pi.
+The collector polls the user terminal through its local management interface; no probe is deployed inside the Starlink infrastructure.
+Consequently, the internal downlink indicator \(C_{\mathrm{int}}\), PoP RTT, loss, and obstruction flags are terminal-reported fields, whereas the speedtest and ICMP probes measure host-visible end-to-end performance.